Last reviewed August 21, 2018

 Section VII – Duties of the Treasurer / Budget Officer

-The Treasurer shall ordinarily sign for all expenditures of library funds and oversee the preparation of bookkeeping reports.
+The Treasurer shall ordinarily sign for all expenditures of library funds and oversee the preparation and submission of bookkeeping reports.
 The Treasurer / Budget Officer shall oversee the preparation of financial reports and the budget.

 Article VII – Meetings